kubernetes/enhancements/keps/sig-cli/3517-kubectl-client-side-apply-migration/README.md

 There should be a separate deprecation plan for this annotation, but this KEP does not seek to remove this flag.

-Since before SSA went GA, the kube-apiserver will unconditoinally generate a last-applied-configuration annotation from managedFields owned by `kubectl`: for now these tools will remain working as before.
+Since before SSA went GA, the kube-apiserver [will generate a last-applied-configuration annotation](https://github.com/kubernetes/kubernetes/blob/2e771b8e745c4a3be0d5bae3a6dc94087284c73b/staging/src/k8s.io/apiserver/pkg/endpoints/handlers/fieldmanager/lastappliedupdater.go#L60-L69) from managedFields owned by `kubectl`.
+The annotation is generated using the current object state before defaulting/mutating admissions.
+Tools depending upon this annotation will remain working as before.

 ## Design Details